 Read more about Litchfield Park Accommodation here..

-The road from Wangi Falls to Berry Springs still has about 40k's of unsealed, corrugated dirt road, and is completely cut during the wet season by flooding at the Finniss river.
+The road from Wangi Falls to Berry Springs had about 20k's of unsealed, corrugated dirt road, and was completely cut during the wet season by flooding at the Finniss river.

 Check the signs at Wangi Falls or ask at Berry Springs before you travel, or you may be forced to turn back at the river.